hallmark/backbone.marionette/docs/marionette.compositeview.md

 hierarchical, recursive structure.
 If you configure a composite view without specifying an `itemView`, you'll get the same composite view type rendered for each item in the collection.
-If you need to override this, you can specify a `itemView` in the composite view's definition:
+If you need to override this, you can specify an `itemView` in the composite view's definition:

 ```js